ezakhar/help/en/about/staminity.md

 It is created for athletes, coaches and clubs that specialize in triathlon, running, cycling, swimming and other cyclic sports.

 * **For ahtletes** we help  to train online with a coach or independently in order to achieve the set goals in cyclic sports;
-* **For coaches** we help to work with athletes and reduce routine in planning, communications and analyzis;
+* **For coaches** we help to work with athletes and reduce routine in planning, communications and analysis;
 * **For clubs** we help to organise collaborative work several coaches with athletes and manage a club.